Constantine P. Cavafy: Biography

-In 1882, disturbances in Alexandria caused the family to move again, though temporarily, to Constantinople.
-This was the year when a revolt broke out in Alexandria against the Anglo-French control of Egypt, thus precipitating the 1882 Anglo-Egyptian War.
-Alexandria was bombarded by a British fleet, and the family apartment at Ramleh was burned.
+In 1882, disturbances in Alexandria caused the family to move, though again temporarily, to Constantinople, where they stayed at the house of his maternal grandfather, Georgakis Photiades.
+In that year a revolt broke out in Alexandria against the Anglo-French control of Egypt, precipitating the 1882 Anglo-Egyptian War.
+During these events, Alexandria was bombarded, and the family apartment at Ramleh was burned.
+Upon his arrival in Constantinople, the nineteen-year old Cavafy first came in contact with his many relatives and started researching his ancestry, trying to define himself in the wider Hellenic context.
+There he started preparing for a career in journalism and politics, and began his first systematic attempts to write poetry.

-In 1885, Cavafy returned to Alexandria, where he lived for the rest of his life.
-His first work was as a journalist; then he took a position with the British-run Egyptian Ministry of Public Works for thirty years.
-(Egypt was a British protectorate until 1926.)
+In 1885, Cavafy returned to Alexandria, where he lived for the rest of his life, leaving it only for excursions and travels abroad.
+After his arrival, he reacquired his Greek citizenship and abandoned the British citizenship his father had acquired in the late 1840s.
+He started working as a news correspondent at the journal Telegraphos (1886) and later worked at the stock exchange.
+He was eventually hired as a temporary, due to his foreign citizenship, clerk in the British-run Egyptian Ministry of Public Works.
+A conscientious worker, Cavafy held this position by renewing it annually for thirty years (Egypt remained a British protectorate until 1926).
+During these decades, a series of unexpected deaths of close friends and relatives left their mark on him.
 He published his poetry from 1891 to 1904 in the form of broadsheets, and only for his close friends.
-Any acclaim he was to receive came mainly from within the Greek community of Alexandria.
-Eventually, in 1903, he was introduced to mainland-Greek literary circles through a favourable review by Gregorios Xenopoulos.
-He received little recognition because his style differed markedly from the then-mainstream Greek poetry.
-It was only twenty years later, after the Greek defeat in the Greco-Turkish War (1919–1922), that a new generation of almost nihilist poets (e.g. Karyotakis) found inspiration in Cavafy's work.
+Any acclaim he received came mainly from within the Greek community of Alexandria.
+In 1903, he was introduced to mainland-Greek literary circles through a favourable review by Gregorios Xenopoulos.
+He received little recognition because his style differed markedly from mainstream Greek poetry of the period.
+Twenty years later, after the Greek defeat in the Greco-Turkish War (1919–1922), a new generation of almost nihilist poets (e.g. Karyotakis) found inspiration in Cavafy's work.

-A biographical note written by Cavafy reads as follows:
+A biographical note written by Cavafy reads:

-He died of cancer of the larynx on April 29, 1933, his 70th birthday.
-Since his death, Cavafy's reputation has grown.
-His poetry is taught in school in Greece and Cyprus, and in universities around the world.
+In 1922, Cavafy quit his high-ranking position at the department of Public Works, an act that he characterized as liberation, and devoted himself to the completion of his poetic work.
+In 1926, the Greek state honoured Cavafy for his contribution to Greek letters by awarding him the silver medal of the Order of Phoenix.
+He died of cancer of the larynx on 29 April 1933, his 70th birthday.
+Since his death, Cavafy's reputation has grown; his poetry is taught in school in Greece and Cyprus, and in universities around the world.

 E. M. Forster knew him personally and wrote a memoir of him, contained in his book Alexandria.
 Forster, Arnold J. Toynbee, and T. S. Eliot were among the earliest promoters of Cavafy in the English-speaking world before the Second World War.
 In 1966, David Hockney made a series of prints to illustrate a selection of Cavafy's poems, including In the dull village.